ecatmur/stacktrace-from-exception/paper.md

 *cooperation by* or *modification of* throwing code.
 That paper acknowledges that the cost of taking a stacktrace on *every* exception throw would be prohibitive and proposes a mechanism to disable it via a standard library routine `std::this_thread::set_capture_stacktraces_at_throw` that will set a thread-local flag.

-We argue that this mechanism still imposes an unavoidable overhead and would not achieve the aims of the paper for the proposed facility; we propose an alternative interface that leaves implementers the freedom to choose lower-cost implementation strategies, and demonstrate how those strategies can be implemented.
+We argue that this approach has sufficient drawbacks as to prevent the paper from achieving the aims of the proposed facility; we propose an alternative interface that leaves implementers the freedom to choose lower-cost implementation strategies, and demonstrate how those strategies can be implemented.

-### Constant overhead

-Accessing a thread-local variable (to check the flag on throwing) has a cost in instructions and memory access, even if the facility is not used; at present this could be argued to be lost in the "noise" of the existing exception handling machinery, particularly as this currently involves memory allocation, but in future if the **Zero-overhead deterministic exceptions: Throwing values** [[p0709]] proposal is adopted this will become relatively more significant.

 ### Internally handled exceptions